-- A rejected video does not appear in your media library, but is backed up, consuming storage, so that it can be restored if necessary.
+- A rejected video does not appear in the Cloudinary Console, but is backed up, consuming storage, so that it can be restored if necessary.

 - You can manually override the automatic moderation results using the Admin API or the Media Library.